 The paper’s appreciation of the community’s provision of facilities is worth noting.
 As we have seen, various drama groups provided a basis for nurturing talent.
 Many British towns had flourishing drama groups and modestly titled Little Theatres could be found close by, for example in Neath and Porthcawl.
 And, unlike Port Talbot, which had long since lost its New Theatre in a fire, they usually boasted proper theatres for amateur and professional actors.
 Not until 1958 did Port Talbot gain a modern large space for performances and then it was part of Sandfields Comprehensive.
 Only with the Princess Royal Theatre, which opened eleven years later, did the town have its own purpose-built theatre once more.

 (Original artwork by Dean Lewis)

-The Actors’ Crucible: Port Talbot and the Making of Burton, Hopkins, Sheen and All the Others is available now from Parthian Books.
+The Actors’ Crucible: Port Talbot and the Making of Burton, Hopkins, Sheen and All the Others by Angela V. John is available now from Parthian Books.